Lumavate-Team/documentation/docs/4-platform.rst

 Activations
 -----------

 Activations refer to the method by which an :ref:`experience <experiences>` is started.
 Activation methods can include URL links, QR codes, NFC tags, or SMS messages.
 The Lumavate :ref:`studio <studio>` automatically generates activation methods for each experience.
-The studio user also has the option to setup their own activation codes.
+The studio user also has the option to set up their own activation codes.

 What it does
 ^^^^^^^^^^^^